vinothmdev/word-monster/README.md

 - #### Game area - 'Keyboard' section:
   - This section is below the word to be guessed and contains a keyboard of letters from A to Z
   - The user guesses a letter by pressing/clicking on one of the letters
-  - Once a letter has been guessed it cannot be pressed/clicked on again, and it visually displays a different color to show it was already used
+  - Once a letter has been guessed it cannot be pressed/clicked on again, and it visually displays a different color to show if it was correct or incorrect
   - The keyboard letters are always displayed but are only active when the game is in the 'in-play' stage
+  - *Note:* The use of this keyboard on screen instead of using the keyboard of the device serves two purposes: allowing the keyboard to be enabled or disabled at different stages of the game, and visually displaying the already guessed letters during the game.
 - #### Footer:
   - contains the social media links: Facebook, Instagram and Twitter, represented by icons.
-  - on the home page, this contains the Contact Us link to the Contact Form page.
+  - on the home page, contains the Contact Us link to the Contact Form page.
 This link is not shown while the game is in the in-play stage, because leaving the main page would lose progress in the game.
-  - on the Contact Form page, footer contains Back to Game link in place of the Contact Us link
+  - on the Contact Form page and Form Success page, footer contains Back to Game link in place of the Contact Us link
 - #### Contact Form:
   - contains the following inputs (all are mandatory) and validations:
     - First name: text